 This is consistent with QoS for LTE.
-A QCI gives the same packet error loss rate (PELR) upper bound for UL and DL of the same connection (EPS bearer).
+A QCI gives the same packet error loss rate (PELR) upper bound for UL and DL of the same connection (EPS bearer) as specified in TS23.203 [5].

 With the assumptions, the number of traces to be generated can be significantly reduced.
 For example, for the 80ms bundling and UL, one set of traces (10 each for a seed) is need for each combination of the following